NetApp/terraform-provider-netapp-ontap/docs/resources/protocols_nfs_service_resource.md

 - `chown_mode` (String) Specifies whether file ownership can be changed only by the superuser, or if a non-root user can also change file ownership
 - `nt_acl_display_permission` (Boolean) Controls the permissions that are displayed to NFSv3 and NFSv4 clients on a file or directory that has an NT ACL set
 - `ntfs_unix_security` (String) Specifies how NFSv3 security changes affect NTFS volumes
-- `permitted_encryption_types` (List of String) Specifies the permitted encryption types for Kerberos over NFS.
 - `rpcsec_context_idle` (Number) Specifies, in seconds, the amount of time a RPCSEC_GSS context is permitted to remain unused before it is deleted